itesdahl/RIFF120/README.md

 ![250](riff240.png)

 >[!NOTE]
->This is just a heads up about the next project.
+>This is just a heads up about the next build.

 ## Some tentative information about the design and build: